 HTML 5 is the best alternative to Flash and other outdated third-party media players.
 Simple in both form and function, this developer-friendly format ensures your video and audio files are accessible to users across all devices.

 5. Perform Regular Testing

 It’s nearly impossible to improve your conversion rate without setting a benchmark.
 Routine testing allows you to monitor your performance and inform your overall marketing strategies going forward.

 If you’re just getting started with analytics, start simple.
 The first thing you’ll typically want to identify is your top pages, easily identified through Google Analytics (Behavior → Site Content → Landing Pages).

 Use your data to make small improvements across your pages, making sure to monitor changes in traffic and user flow.
 Perform regular A/B testing to refine your strategies whenever possible.

 Conversion optimization and SEO are complementary forces designed to build an audience and guide their behavior.
 Utilizing these techniques can move your website in the right direction in terms of both.

-About the Author: Tyler Thursby is a Senior SEO Analyst for Zion & Zion, a leading advertising agency out of Phoenix, AZ.
-He’s an accomplished writer who frequently blogs about content marketing, social media and analytics.
+About the Author: Tyler Thursby is a Senior SEO Analyst.
+He’s an accomplished writer who frequently blogs about content marketing, social media, and analytics.
 Follow him on Twitter at @tthursb.